-In accordance with the Council's Accreditation Standard V (Student Services), accredited and candidate programs are required to maintain a complete record of formal student complaints and grievances, dating back at least three years or to the time of the Council's last comprehensive evaluation visit, whichever is longer, and to make the record available to the Council's evaluators during any on-site evaluation visit or at such other times as the Council may request.
+In accordance with the Council's Accreditation Standard V (Student Services), accredited and candidate programs are required to maintain a complete record of formal student complaints and grievances, dating back at least seven years, and to make the record available to the Council's evaluators during any comprehensive on-site evaluation visit or at such other times as the Council may request.
 The record includes the complaints filed and a description of the actions taken to resolve them.

-During a comprehensive visit, an on-site team shall review student grievances and complaints contained in the program's complaint record to determine the adequacy and appropriateness of the program's response in light of the program's written procedures.
+During a comprehensive visit, an on-site team shall review any formal student grievances and complaints contained in the program's complaint record that were made since the date of the last evaluation visit to determine the adequacy and appropriateness of the program's response in light of the program's written procedures.
 The Council may also conduct such a review at any other times as it may deem necessary.